Lachine massacre: Attack

-On the rainy morning of 5 August 1689, Iroquois warriors launched a surprise nighttime raid on the undefended settlement of Lachine.
+On the rainy morning of 5 August 1689, Haudenosaunee warriors launched a surprise nighttime raid on the undefended settlement of Lachine.
 They traveled up the Saint Lawrence River by boat, crossed Lake Saint-Louis, and landed on the south shore of the Island of Montreal.
 While the colonists slept, the invaders surrounded their homes and waited for their leader to signal when the attack should begin.
 They attacked the homes, broke down doors and windows, and dragged the colonists outside, where many were killed.
 When some of the colonists barricaded themselves within the village's structures, the attackers set fire to the buildings and waited for the settlers to flee the flames.

-According to a 1992 article, the Iroquois, wielding weapons such as the tomahawk, killed 24 French and took more than 70 prisoners.
+According to a 1992 article, the Haudenosaunee, wielding weapons such as the tomahawk, killed 24 French and took more than 70 prisoners.
 Justin Winsor in Narrative and Critical History of America (1884) stated that "it is estimated that more than two hundred persons were butchered outright, and one hundred and twenty were carried off as prisoners."
 Other sources, such as Encyclopædia Britannica, claim that 250 settlers and soldiers lost their lives during the massacre.
-In line with Iroquois tradition, prisoners would have been tortured and cannibalism of some prisoners would have taken place.
-It is claimed that the Iroquois wanted to avenge the 1,200,000 bushels of corn burned by the French, but since they were unable to reach the food stores in Montreal, they kidnapped and killed the Lachine crop producers instead.
+In line with Haudenosaunee tradition, prisoners would have been tortured and cannibalism of some prisoners would have taken place.
+It is claimed that the Haudenosaunee wanted to avenge the 1,200,000 bushels of corn burned by the French, but since they were unable to reach the food stores in Montreal, they kidnapped and killed the Lachine crop producers instead.
 Lachine was the main departure point for westward-traveling fur traders, a fact that may have provided extra motivation for the Mohawk attack, though the simple exposure of Lachine at the upper end of Montreal island was likely more a factor.